serras/emacs-haskell-tutorial/tutorial.md

 To handle Haskell code in a way that respects Haskell layout rule and conventions, we have [`structured-haskell-mode`](https://github.com/chrisdone/structured-haskell-mode), in short SHM.

-Installing it is as simple as the rest of packages in this article, execute `M-x package-install` and select `shm`.
+Installing it is as simple as the rest of packages in this article: execute `M-x package-install` and select `shm`.
 In addition, you need the `structured-haskell-mode` package from Hackage:
 ```
 cabal install structured-haskell-mode
 ```